sergiolepore/hexo-tag-emojis/README.md

 #### Method 2 - Emoji block

-This is the recommended choice if you want to process a whole paragraph.
+This is the best choice if you want to process a whole paragraph.

 ```
 {% emoji-block [emojiSize] [class1,class2,class3] %}